adelheidsoftware/adelheid-website-11ty/src/pages/games/games.md

 **Development Status**: Active Development\
 **Release Date**: Q2/Q3 2024

 **Posthaste!** is an arcade-style mail-sorting game.
 It will be released on Steam.
-We are currently working with an independent artist on this title.
+We are currently working with an independent artist and an independent sound designer on this title.

 ### Project Ailuros